open-learning-exchange/open-learning-exchange.github.io/pages/htmlresources.md

 Once these changes have been made, ```couchapp push myserver``` again.
 The app will be available at the URL specified.

 This next part is the most complicated, so make sure to pay extra attention here.
-Go to the [CouchDB](http://127.0.0.1:5985/_utils/) and open the *dummy resource* you made in one tab and the *app you just pushed* in another tab (both of which can be found in the "resources" database).
+Go to the [CouchDB](http://127.0.0.1:5985/_utils/) and open the *dummy resource* you made in one tab and the *app you just pushed* in another tab (both of which can be found in the `resources` database).
 As you can see when you compare your app and the dummy resource, the app is missing fields that are necessary for it to be usable in the Library.
 So now, go to the dummy resource click the "Source" tab.
 Click the source and copy everything from the dummy resource EXCEPT the `_id` and `_rev` fields.

 ![dummyresourcesfieldstocopy](uploads/images/dummy-resource-fields.png)